 Return on assets (ROA) is the ratio of funds from operations (the preferred measure of earnings for REITs) to total assets.
 To address endogeneity concerns between the composition and performance of the committees, ROA is calculated as a three-year geometric average.
 For example, the 3-year geometric average ROA for 2012 is the geometric average of the annual ROAs for 2011-2013.
-Real estate expertise (REEXPERTISE) is the percentage of real estate expertise per committee, OUTSIDER is the percentage of outside directors sitting in the given committee, INSIDER is the average tenure of the directors in the given committee, FEMALE is the percentage of women directors in the given committee, MKTCAP is a proxy for size and calculated as the natural log of market capitalization, DEBT/TA is a proxy for leverage and calculated as the ratio of the market value to book value of equity.
+Real estate expertise (REEXPERTISE) is the percentage of real estate expertise per committee, OUTSIDER is the percentage of outside directors sitting in the given committee, INSIDER is the percentage of inside directors sitting in the given committee, and TENURE is the average tenure of the directors in the given committee, FEMALE is the percentage of women directors in the given committee, MKTCAP is a proxy for size and calculated as the natural log of market capitalization, DEBT/TA is a proxy for leverage and calculated as debt over total assets, and MKTTOBOOK is a proxy for growth, calculated as the ratio of the market value to book value of equity.